-I cook honey mushrooms all sorts of ways, but these marinated honeys are the first thing you should make if you’re new to them, or if you’re a honey-harvesting veteran who’s looking for something new tricks.
-They’re delicious, addicting, the perfect compliment to a charcuterie platter, and work warm or cold.
+I like to cook honey mushrooms in all kinds of wild mushroom recipes, but these marinated honeys are the first thing you should make if you're new to them, or if you're a honey-harvesting veteran who's looking for something new tricks.
+They're delicious, addicting, and a fun compliment to a charcuterie platter.

 The recipe is really simple.
 First, you need honey buttons, not opened caps, buttons.
 Next you give them a good boil, about 5 minutes or so until they're wilted, then rinse them, pat dry, and mix with a few herbs and seasonings, letting them sit for at least a few hours before you dig in.